remix-run/remix/docs/pages/community.md

 You can find (and create) examples in the [Remix examples repository][the-examples-repository].

+## Community Adapters

+You can find Community Adapters in the [Adapters][community-adapters] section of the documentation.

+If you've written your own adapter, and think it will be valuable for others, you can [update this list on GitHub][community-adapters-github].

 ## Courses

 Here's a list of courses (in no particular order) you can take to help learn Remix: